Phase 1 FAQ

 What does Phase #1 include?

-Phase #1 is the Christian Education Centre which is a two-story building with full basement providing three floors of ministry space.
-It includes classrooms, washrooms and storage.
+Phase 1 is the Christian Education Centre which is a two-story building that includes a large presentation area, classrooms, age appropriate children’s classrooms, washrooms and storage.

 When will there be an information brochure available on Phase #1?